20 Unusual Uses for Workshop Tools

 This clever hack will extend the life of a blade and prevent cuts to errant fingers.
-A simple length of garden hose with a slit down the middle can be slipped over the blade of a bow saw to add a layer of easily removed protection.
-(This trick works with a length of PVC as well, but a garden hose is easier to slice, and its flexibility makes it easier to slip on and off.)
+A simple length of garden hose with a slit down the middle can be slipped over the blade of a bow saw to add a layer of removable protection.

 Custom-Bent Peg Hangers